adr/adr-manager/README.md

 ### Usage

 1. After opening the tool, connect to GitHub.
 The tool needs your permission to access your GitHub repositories and email address.
 2. Add a GitHub repository.
-If your account does not have access to a repository with MADRs, you can simply fork one, e.g., <https://github.com/JabRef/jabref> or <https://github.com/adr/adr-log>.
+If your account does not have access to a repository with MADRs, you can simply fork one, e.g., <https://github.com/adr-manager-anonymous/adr-manager>.
 3. Now, you can edit any files in `docs/adr` of the GitHub repository.
    Edit existing ADRs or create new ones.
    One of the most important features is the MADR Editor that allows you to quickly draft a MADR while ensuring a consistent format.